The Gallery

 An expanding national collection of contemporary Greenstone/Pounamu is a major feature of this gallery, with works from throughout New Zealand.
 The Pounamu Collection showcases some of the country’s finest jade works, some selected from the New Zealand Contemporary Stone Awards.

-The West Coast Society of Arts.
+The West Coast Society of Arts

 The West Coast Society of Arts is a regional arts society based in Greymouth on the West Coast of New Zealand’s South Island.
 We are a non profit organisation.
 There has been an Arts Society in Greymouth since the 1940s; its early members included George Chippendale, Arthur Foster, David Graham, Allan Holcroft, and St Clair Sofield; they were joined by Toss Wollaston in 1949.
 The West Coast Society of Arts Inc. (WCSA) was formed to run the first public art gallery for Greymouth, that was opened by Toss Wollaston in February 1982.